yohman/21S-DH151/Weeks/Week03/Lab/README.md

 ## Adding an ID key

-In order to easily identify each element in our data, create a unique ID field.
+In order to easily identify each element in the data, create a unique ID field.

 Modify the data objects and add an `id` key with unique identifyers: